Port Fairy: Town

 Port Fairy was voted as one of the world's most livable cities with a population under 20,000 after winning the 2012 International LivCom award.

 Port Fairy has a rich history, and 50 buildings are protected by the National Trust of Australia.
 Griffiths Island nearby holds a breeding colony of the short-tailed shearwater or Australian muttonbird.

 Festivals

 The Port Fairy Folk Festival is held during the Labour Day long weekend in March each year.
 The festival has run continuously since 1977.
 In 2016, Port Fairy celebrated the 40th edition of the Folk Festival from 11 to 14 March.
 Over the 40 festivals there have been around 3,500 acts including over 500 international acts and over 12,000 musicians to an audience of beyond 240,000 ticket holders and 1,000,000 attendees.

+The inaugural Port Fairy Spring Music Festival was held in 1990, founded by British/Australian composer Michael Easton and pianist Len Vorster, and is run annually.
+The open-air festival, which is free to attend, focuses on classical and contemporary ensemble music, and also includes drama, orchestral and choral music, jazz, opera, and dance.
+Its past artistic directors have included Vorster, Marco van Pagee (who also founded the Melbourne International Chamber Music Competition in 1991 and was in 2009 artistic director of Chamber Music Australia), Erich Fackert, Stephen McIntyre, Anna Goldsworthy and Iain Grandage.
+As of 2023 its program includes 24 performances over three days, and the artistic directors are Monica Curro and Stefan Cassomenos.

 The annual Moyneyana Festival is held over summer from Christmas Eve to 26 January.